Xqhare/Mawu/README.md

 and `MawuValue::new_csv_array` and `MawuValue::new_csv_object` that will return an empty `MawuValue::CsvArray` and `MawuValue::CsvObject`, respectively on the CSV side.
 With these functions, as well as `MawuValue::from(Type::default())`, you can create an empty `MawuValue` of, hopefully, any desired type.

+> [!tip]
+> I really recommend using the `MawuValue::from` function.
+It's simple and shockingly nice to
+> work with.
+Please note the CSV section below, as CSV is a very different beast and has to be
+> handled more explicitly.

 For example:
 ```rust
 use mawu::mawu_value::MawuValue;